aesgeorges/GridImageSearch/README.md

 ✓ User can enter a search query that will display a grid of image results from the Google Image API.

-[in progress] User can click on "settings" which allows selection of advanced search options to filter results
+✓ [on Click, settings activity will launch, but is not configured yet] User can click on "settings" which allows selection of advanced search options to filter results

 [not started yet] User can configure advanced search filters such as:

 [not started yet] Size (small, medium, large, extra-large)

-[not started yet] Color filter (black, blue, brown, gray, green, etc...)
+[in progress] Color filter (black, blue, brown, gray, green, etc...)

 [not started yet] Type (faces, photo, clip art, line art)